On Payment Channels in Asynchronous Money Transfer Systems: Conclusion

 \section{Conclusion}

 In this paper we presented the possibility of using payment channels in asynchronous asset transfer systems as a scaling solution.
-We first proved that without such channels, a payment in an asset transfer system requires a quadratic message complexity per payment.
-We then proved that bidirectional payment channels cannot be implemented in asynchrony, and moreover, not all unidirectional payment channels can.
+We showed that an asset transfer system requires a quadratic message complexity per payment.
+Then, we showed a series of possibility and impossibility results regarding payment channels as a scaling solution. {}